 The supervisor and at least two additional faculty members are chosen by agreement of the supervisor and student.
 The Supervisory Committee members must be U of T graduate faculty members; at least one (other than the supervisor) must have a primary appointment in MBP.
 One member must be at arm's length and not a collaborator with the supervisor.
-Please check the School of Graduate Studies website: http://www.sgs.utoronto.ca/facultyandstaff/Pages/Faculty-Members-A-Z.aspx for a list of appointed faculty.
-A member on the committee who is outside MBP, must have a University of Toronto, School of Graduate Studies (SGS) graduate appointment.
+Please check the School of Graduate Studies website: https://facultyandstaff.sgs.utoronto.ca/gfm/faculty-members-a-z/ for a list of appointed faculty.
+A member of the committee who is outside MBP, must have a University of Toronto, School of Graduate Studies (SGS) graduate appointment.
 Please indicate the department of the non-MBP faculty member.
-It is recommended not to have a Committee (including supervisor) larger than 3 as it can be very difficult to schedule committee meetings with all of the members present.
+It is recommended not to have a Committee (including supervisor) larger than 3 as it can be very difficult to schedule committee meetings with all the members present.
 Faculty outside the University of Toronto may participate in student Supervisory Committees, but only in an advisory capacity.
 They will have no voting privileges at examinations.